Community Auditor Registration

 An auditor may not switch from being an auditor to enrolling in a course for credit within the same semester.
 Community members interested in learning more about taking courses for credit should contact an academic advisor.

 Current degree students receive priority during open enrollment and auditors will not be added to any waitlist or enrolled above classroom fire code restrictions even with instructor permission.

-Although auditors may attend classes during the first two weeks of the session to ask professors for permission to audit the course and have the enrollment form signed, enrollment will not be official until the auditor submits their enrollment form to Continuing Education (1505 University Avenue) after the last official day to add a course (see the ACCESS Academic Calendar for specific dates).
+Although auditors may attend classes during the first two weeks of the session to ask professors for permission to audit the course, enrollment will not be official until the auditor submits their enrollment form to Continuing Education (1505 University Avenue) after the last official day to add a course (see the ACCESS Academic Calendar for specific dates).

-Spring 2019 registration opens on Wednesday, January 23rd and the deadline to apply is February 14th.
+Spring 2022 registration opens on Wednesday, December 1 and the deadline to submit the application is February 10, 2022.

 Payment is due at the time of enrollment.
 Community auditors pay a flat rate of $250.00 per term regardless of the number of courses they have permission to attend.
 There are no additional course fees charged to auditors.

 You can pay for your course online*.
 Access online payments via Buff Portal via the Tuition & Fees card.
 Click on Balance Summary, then View/Pay Bill, which will direct you to CU Bill&Pay, the university’s secure online billing and payment system.

 *You will be assessed a nonrefundable 2.75% service fee for credit card payments.